Monthly Webinars

 Ready to Register?

-Follow the steps below and we’ll see you on April 12th!
+Click the button below and we’ll see you on December 13th!

-We have a packed year of webinars for you!
+We have a great year of webinars planned for you!
 We hope you’ll join us as we dive into the following topics in 2024.

 Continuing Education

-For participants that register with Wake AHEC, this webinar will provide:
+For participants that register for continuing education, these webinars will provide:

 *1.5 Contact Hours (or 0.15 CEUs): Contact Hours include CEs for Social Workers, mental health clinicians, nurses, other healthcare providers, and several other disciplines who utilize contact hours.